slurpcode/beast/_posts/2016-07-08-welcome-to-my-website.markdown

 Well it wouldn't be a proper welcome without a code snippet would it...?!?!

-Below is some Ruby code that checks if 3 is between 1 and 5 inclusive and returns true if so.
+Below is some Ruby code that returns true if 3 is between 1 and 5 inclusive otherwise false.

 {% highlight ruby %}
 (1..5) === 3